espruino/BangleApps/README.md

                               // add an icon to allow your app to be tested

   "storage": [                // list of files to add to storage
-    {"name":"appid.js",         // filename to use in storage "url":"",                // URL of file to load (currently relative to apps/) "content":"..."          // if supplied, this content is loaded directly "evaluate":true          // if supplied, data isn't quoted into a String before upload
+    {"name":"appid.js",       // filename to use in storage.
+                              // If name=='RAM', the code is sent directly to Bangle.js and is not saved to a file "url":"",                // URL of file to load (currently relative to apps/) "content":"..."          // if supplied, this content is loaded directly "evaluate":true          // if supplied, data isn't quoted into a String before upload